 The Aged Care Quality and Safety Commission has information to support providers.

 Further strengthening of the legislation

-The Quality of Care Amendment (Reviewing Restraints Principles) Principles 2019 came into effect on 29 November 2019.
-The legislation now:
+Part 4A of the Quality of Care Principles came into effect on 29 November 2019.
+The legislation:

 - makes it clear restraint must always be used as a last resort

 - refers to state and territory legislation for prescribers’ responsibilities regarding informed consent